microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 The second command gets a user using [Get-EntraBetaUser](./Get-EntraBetaUser.md) cmdlet, and stores the ObjectId property value in $UserObjectId variable.

-This final command adds an owner in $UserObjectId to an application in $ApplicationId.
+This final command Adds an owner in $UserObjectId to an application in $ApplicationId.

-This command adds an owner to an application.
+This command Adds an owner to an application.

 ## Parameters